Low Startup Costs and High Demand for Services Attract Educators Looking To Transition From the Classroom to Business Ownership

 Join Class 101 College Planning Franchise

 It’s the perfect time to join our growing network of franchisees.
-Class 101 reported a record-breaking year of expansion in 2017, and we’re targeting a 2020 goal of 100 franchises nationwide.
-The initial investment to begin a Class 101 franchise is $40,490, making it a low-cost business to launch with the potential for high revenue.
+Class 101 reported a record-breaking year of expansion in 2017, and we’re aiming to have 100 franchises nationwide in 2020.
+The initial investment to begin a Class 101 franchise is $40,490, making it a low-cost business to launch with potential for high revenue.
 Several of our franchisees have surpassed the $100,000 revenue mark in their first or second year.
 The average gross sales for our top five franchises in 2015 was $137,000, according to our most recent FDD.

 Are you passionate about helping young people find the right school and saving money on college tuition?
 Find out more by researching our franchise website, call 859-759-0495 or request a copy of our free franchise information report.